Ramon Llull: Pseudo-Lullian Alchemy and Encyclopedism

 There is a significant body of alchemical treatises falsely attributed to Llull.
 The two fundamental works of the corpus are the Testamentum and the Liber de secretis naturae seu de quinta essentia which both date to the fourteenth century.
 Occultists such as Heinrich Cornelius Agrippa and Giordano Bruno were inspired by these works.
 Despite Llull's growing identification with alchemy and Neoplatonic mysticism, others (such as Giulio Pace and Johann Heinrich Alsted) were still interested in the Lullian Art as a universal logic, even in the seventeenth century when Descartes and Ramus proposed competing systems.

 Iberian Revival and beatification

 Meanwhile, in Spain, the Cardinal Francisco Jiménez de Cisneros, Archbishop of Toledo, had taken up Lullism for his project of reform.
 Cisneros mobilized various intellectuals and editors, founding chairs at universities and publishing Llull's works.
-Founded in 1633, the Pontifical College of La Sapiencia on Majorca became the epicenter for teaching Lullism.
+Founded in 1633, the Pontifical College of La Sapiencia on Mallorca became the epicenter for teaching Lullism.
 The Franciscans from La Sapiencia were the ones to seek Llull's canonization at Rome in the seventeenth century.
 These efforts were renewed in the eighteenth century, but never succeeded.
 Llull was beatified in 1847 by Pope Pius IX.
 His feast day was assigned to 30 June and is celebrated by the Third Order of St. Francis.